Bleacher Report: Turner Sports acquisition: 2012–present

 Nemetz continued with the company for eight months after the acquisition, going on to advise and invest in other media platforms including Elite Daily and Bustle.
 As part of the integration process, Atherton's CFO responsibilities were assumed by Turner corporate in February 2013, and Grey stepped down from the CEO position in October 2013.
-Since Grey's departure, Finocchio has headed Bleacher Report, up until September 2014.
+After Grey's departure, Finocchio headed Bleacher Report up until September 2014.

 In May 2014, Bleacher Report launched Game of Zones, a parody of HBO's Game of Thrones featuring animated NBA figures.
 In September 2014, Bleacher Report named Dorth Raphaely General Manager, taking over for Finocchio, following his departure as CEO.
 In 2015, Bleacher Report acquired the popular sports-themed Instagram page House of Highlights.
 In January 2016, Finocchio returned to Bleacher Report as CEO.
 In October 2016, Bleacher Report launched Gridiron Heights, a cartoon web series featuring satirical portrayals of NFL stars and executives.
 In February 2017, the company announced that it was laying off over 50 employees, as the site stepped away from its open content model.

 In July 2017, Bleacher Report announced that it named Howard Mittman as chief revenue officer and chief marketing officer.
+In September 2018, Bleacher Report launched the first episode of The Champions, an animated show involving the current Champions League members of that season.
+There are currently seven seasons of the show.
 In February 2019, Turner announced a deal with casino operator Caesars Entertainment Corporation to open a Bleacher Report studio at the Caesars Palace sportsbook, from which the site would produce sports betting-oriented content.
 Later that month, it named Mittman as CEO, following Finocchio's resignation.

-In June 2020, Mittman resigned as CEO of Bleacher Report, following false staff concerns regarding a lack of diversity at the company.
+In June 2020, Mittman resigned as CEO of Bleacher Report, following staff concerns regarding a lack of diversity at the company.
 Lenny Daniels, president of Turner Sports, would take over as CEO.

+After Game of Zones ended in 2020, it was replaced with another NBA-centric series called Hero Ball, which parodies several anime shows and tropes.

+In 2021, in conjunction with the NHL on TNT, Bleacher Report launched a new ice hockey vertical known as B/R Open Ice; the site hired social media personality Andrew "Nasher" Telfer to lead the new outlet.

+In January 2025, the National Football League announced an agreement with Bleacher Report, allowing it to distribute video highlights and game recaps via its platforms, as well as receive expanded access to league players, personnel, and tentpole events such as the NFL Scouting Combine, draft, and the Super Bowl as part of its football coverage.

+Verticals

+Bleacher Report operates various verticals devoted to specific sports and activities, which include dedicated online, video, and social media content;